 §7.
-Since the 2009-2010 academic year, the number of "non-resident" students who can register for the first time in the French Community of Belgium onto Bachelor programmes in Psychology and Education, majoring in Speech and Language Therapy, has been contingent on the Decree of 16th June 2006, which regulates the number of students registered on certain undergraduate (first cycle) programmes higher education.
+The number of "non-resident" students who can register for the first time in the French Community of Belgium onto Bachelor programmes in Psychology and Education, majoring in Speech and Language Therapy, has been contingent on the Decree of 16th June 2006, which regulates the number of students registered on certain undergraduate (first cycle) programmes higher education.

-The registration procedure for these curricula varies depending on whether the student is a "resident" or "non-resident".
-This concept is explained in Annexe 6 (table stating the criteria required to be considered a "resident" and a comprehensive information note on the registration procedure for these curricula).
+The registration procedure for this curriculum varies depending on whether the student is a "resident" or "non-resident".
+This concept is explained in Annexe 4 (table stating the criteria required to be considered a "resident" and a comprehensive information note on the registration procedure for these curricula).
 Notification of registration refusal is in accordance with the specific procedure as described in Appendix 4.

 §8.
-Since the 2012-2013 academic year, the number of "non-resident" students registering for the first time on a Bachelor's course in medicine in the French Community of Belgium has been limited by the Decree of 16th June 2006 regulating the number of students on certain undergraduate courses in higher education.
+The number of "non-resident" students registering for the first time on a Bachelor's course in medicine in the French Community of Belgium has been limited by the Decree of 16th June 2006 regulating the number of students on certain undergraduate courses in higher education.

-Since the 2017-2018 academic year, the registration procedure for the entrance examination for access to undergraduate studies in medical and dental sciences involves checking the resident or non-resident status of the candidate as defined in Article 1 of this decree.
+The registration procedure for the entrance examination for access to undergraduate studies in medical and dental sciences involves checking the resident or non-resident status of the candidate, as defined in Article 1 of this decree.